PodcastsHistoireAncient Civilisations

 À propos de Ancient Civilisations

 The ancient world was full of wonders.
 Engineering marvels like the Great Wall of China and Stonehenge.
 Remarkable peoples like the Aztecs, the Romans and the Mongols.
 Infamous leaders such as Cleopatra, Julius Caesar and Herod the Great.
 Inventors, explorers, builders, pioneers and philosophers who shaped the world we live in today.
 Welcome to Ancient Civilisations - the podcast that takes you back in time to discover the ancient world, one story at a time.
 A Noiser production, narrated by Paul McGann and John Hopkins.
 As featured on Short History Of... and Real Dictators.
-For ad-free listening, exclusive content, and early access to new episodes across the Noiser network, join Noiser+.
-Now available for Apple and Android users.
-Click the Noiser+ banner on Apple or go to noiser.com/subscriptions to get started with a free trial.
+Noiser+ members get ad-free listening, exclusive content, and early access to new episodes across the Noiser podcast network.
+Click the subscription banner at the top of the feed to get started.
+Or go to noiser.com/subscriptions.
+No part of this podcast may be used or reproduced in any manner for the purpose of training artificial intelligence technologies or systems.
+In accordance with Article 4(3) of the DSM Directive 2019/790, Noiser Ltd expressly reserves this work from the text and data mining exception.

 Site web du podcast

-Écoutez Ancient Civilisations, Storiavoce, un podcast d'Histoire & Civilisations ou d'autres podcasts du monde entier - avec l'app de radio.fr
+Écoutez Ancient Civilisations, Au fil de l'Histoire ou d'autres podcasts du monde entier - avec l'app de radio.fr

 Obtenez l’app radio.fr